 Franz Schmidt’s SS-personnel files are kept in the German Federal Archives in Berlin (R 9361-III/170055 and R 9361-III/551794).
 Information on the crimes attributed to his battle group in the Monte Sole area is contained in the files of Walter Reder’s 1951 trial in Bologna and Max Simon’s 1947 trial in Padua.
 These files are kept in the Rome military court and in the National Archives in London.

 Franz Schmidt’s cited letter of 12 Oct.
-1944 comes from the Berlin Document Centre (present-day German Federal Archives).
+1944 comes from the Berlin Document Centre (present-day Bundesarchiv in Berlin (German Federal Archives in Berlin)).
 A copy of the original is kept in the Prieberg Archive at the University of Kiel’s Institute of Musicology.
 The files related to Schmidt’s denazification proceedings are kept in the Hamburg State Archive (221-11, F(P) 993).

 Literature